This article has links to products and services we love, which we may make commission from.

 We did this Mull road trip in our VW Crafter campervan and found the driving, for the most part, OK.

-You will be driving on single-track ‘A’ roads which require the use of passing places where you pull over to let drivers on the other side get by.
+You will be driving on single-track roads, which require passing places where you pull over to let drivers on the other side get by.

-Island roads are used by locals who are going to work, shopping, leisure and who require access to roads to get to healthcare appointments.
+Island roads are used by locals who go to work, shop, and enjoy leisure and who require access to roads to get to healthcare appointments.

-Locals tend to know the roads better than you, so if you plan to drive at a slow pace let them pass when it’s safe to do so.
+Locals tend to know the roads better than you, so if you plan to drive slowly, let them pass when it’s safe.

 Isle of Mull Accommodation

-There is no shortage of places to stay on Mull but hotels, self-catering holiday homes and campsites do get busy during the high season so book ahead to avoid disappointment.
+There is no shortage of places to stay on Mull, but hotels, self-catering holiday homes and campsites get busy during the high season, so book ahead to avoid disappointment.

 Before booking accommodation, consider how you want to visit Mull.